 What is prematurity?

 A baby born before 37 weeks of pregnancy is considered premature or born too early.
-Other terms used for prematurity are preterm and preemie.
-The number of premature births in the U.S. increased from 1990 to 2006, declined until 2014, and has since been rising again.
+Other terms used for prematurity are preterm and the nicknames "preemie" or "premie".
+About 1 in every 10 infants are born prematurely.
 Twins and other multiples are more likely to be premature than single birth babies.

 Many premature babies weigh less than 5 pounds, 8 ounces (2,500 grams).
-They may be called low birth weight.
+This is considered low birth weight.
 Risks of prematurity are higher for younger, lighter babies.
 But even older, heavier preemies are still at risk.

 What causes prematurity?

 Premature birth may have a number of causes.
 About 2 out of 3 premature births are because of issues that directly cause early labor and birth, such as those listed below.
 Other problems can make the mother or baby sick and need early delivery.
 Sometimes the exact cause for a premature birth is unknown.
 This can be true even though the mother may have "done everything right" during the pregnancy.

 Four things that may cause premature labor are: